Karen Stollznow: Career

 Between 2009 and 2011 she wrote the Naked Skeptic column for the Committee for Skeptical Inquiry (CSI), now rebranded as The Good Word for Skeptical Inquirer.
 In 2010 she began as the Bad Language columnist for Skeptic.
 She has been a host of the Skeptics Society's MonsterTalk podcast since its beginning in 2009 and in 2010 she became a host of the Center for Inquiry's Point of Inquiry podcast as well.
 In 2011 she presented a talk at the Colorado Springs SkeptiCamp on Making (Up) History, and at the Denver/Boulder SkeptiCamp on Braco the Gazer.
 In 2012 she was a speaker at The Amazing Meeting in Las Vegas, giving a talk titled "Prediction and Language", and in 2013 giving a talk titled "What an Excellent Day for an Exorcism".

-Stollznow was also a Research Fellow for the James Randi Educational Foundation.
-She is a Contributing Editor for Skeptical Inquirer magazine, a Fellow of the Committee for Skeptical Inquiry.
+Stollznow was also a Research Fellow for the James Randi Educational Foundation, was a Contributing Editor for Skeptical Inquirer magazine, and was a Fellow of the Committee for Skeptical Inquiry.

+Since the mid-2010s, Stollznow’s work has increasingly focused on linguistics, authorship, and the study of language in its cultural and social contexts.
+Her research and writing during this period have emphasized sociolinguistics, including the analysis of gendered language, slurs, and taboo expressions.

+She is the author of several books examining language and identity, including Bitch: The Journey of a Word, published by Cambridge University Press, which traces the historical development and cultural impact of a gendered term, and On the Offensive: Prejudice in Language Past and Present, which explores discriminatory language across cultures and historical periods.

+In addition to her academic and literary work, Stollznow has continued to engage in public scholarship through media and broadcasting.
+She has appeared in television and streaming productions addressing cultural beliefs and unexplained phenomena, including programs distributed by Netflix and the History Channel.

+She has also remained active in podcasting and science communication, including her involvement with MonsterTalk, which examines folklore, paranormal claims, and belief systems from a scientific and cultural perspective.